himbeer-toni/WebGit/README.md

 ### Web Server Root (PBINDIR)

-By default, WebGit installs the PHP frontend and style assets to:
+By default, GitPeek installs the PHP frontend and style assets to:
 ```makefile
 PBINDIR = /data/www
 ```